myTerminal/lay-em/README.md

 ## Features

-* Creates perfecly fitting layouts on request
+* Creates perfectly fitting layouts on request
 * A simple abstraction over DOM manipulations

 ## How to Use